iamNoah1/terraform-aks/readme.md

 # Terraform AKS

 This repo contains resources for deploying a Kubernetes Cluster on Azure using Terraform.
+The Cluster will also include a traefik ingress controller.

 ## Prerequisites
 * Terraform CLI installed